drnsmith/Histopathology-AI-BreastCancer/README.md

 Bar charts and boxplots compare feature distributions across classes.

 ---
+### Project Structure
+`main.py`: Entry point for training and evaluation.
+`utils.py`: Utilities for preprocessing, Grad-CAM, and visualisations.
+`models/`: Contains ResNet, DenseNet, and EfficientNet implementations.
+`notebooks/`: Jupyter notebooks for experiments.
+`data/`: Placeholder for dataset storage.

 ### **How to Use**
  - Clone the repository and install dependencies:
 ```bash